 It is important for our Program Committee that our Publication Ethics Statement is observed by all parties involved into the Conference communication and publication process: authors, Program Committee members and Chairs, other reviewers, the Conference Secretary, Open Review Hub users and the academic community in general.

-Ethical obligations of the Program Committee and other Reviewers
+Ethical obligations of the Program Committee and Reviewers

 - The Program Committee (hereinafter referred to as ProgCom) and all other reviewers should consider all manuscripts of research papers (hereinafter referred to as manuscripts) submitted for publication and presentation at the Conference without prejudice, assessing each of them properly despite race, religion, nationality, membership of a particular social group or political opinion of their authors.